SachinSamuel01/AI-Data-Analyst/README.md

 - Click on your collection name to access the query interface
 - Enter natural language queries about your data
 View the parsed and formatted results

+## Test Cases and Analysis

+The project includes two additional files for testing and analysis:

+test_cases.py

+- A Python script that performs classical data analysis on your CSV files without using LLMs.

+test_cases.txt

+- A collection of test results and comparisons